A. J. Meek

-A. J. Meek is an American photographer, teacher, and writer.
-Meek is known for his selenium toned silver gelatin contact prints made with an 8 x 20 banquet camera of landscapes in Louisiana and the American West and for images that are a balance between the documentary tradition and the fine arts.
+Albert James Meek (August 29, 1941 – November 8, 2025) was an American photographer, teacher and writer.
+Meek was known for his selenium toned silver gelatin contact prints made with an 8 x 20 banquet camera of landscapes in Louisiana and the American West and for images that are a balance between the documentary tradition and the fine arts.

 Background

-His full name is Albert James Meek.
-His first name is after his Father (Albert A. Meek) and his middle name is a family name (James) on the side of his Mother (Alta Mae Williams).
+Albert James Meek was born in Beatrice, Nebraska, on August 29, 1941.
+His first name was after his father, Albert A. Meek, and his middle name is a family name on the side of his mother, Alta Mae Williams.
 Emerson James, Meek's great-grandfather was a full-blooded Choctaw and a U.S. Marshal in the Indian territory of Oklahoma.
-Meek was born in Beatrice, Nebraska.
-His Father's Czech ancestors resided in Ravenna, Nebraska, a railroad town located between Kearney and Grand Island.
+His father's Czech ancestors resided in Ravenna, Nebraska, a railroad town located between Kearney and Grand Island.
 His other great-grandfather A.V.
 Hlava, a 32nd Degree Scottish Rite Mason, owned and operated a hardware store where eight family members often worked.

-Meek was married to Belinda Van Dyk (born December 28, 1941, Kalamazoo, Michigan) until her death in 2022.
-They had one daughter, Patricia Lynn (born January 14, 1967, RAF Lakenheath, Suffolk, England).
+Meek was married to Belinda Van Dyk (born 1941) until her death in 2022.
+They had one daughter, Patricia Lynn (born 1967).

+Meek died at his Baton Rouge home on November 8, 2025, at the age of 84.

 Military service

-Meek's first photography experience was with the USAF (1963-1967) where he was trained "on the job" at Larson AFB (Strategic Air Command) in Moses Lake, Washington.
-In 1965 he was transferred to RAF Bentwaters (Tactical Fighter Command) in the UK where he served out his remaining enlistment.
+Meek's first photography experience was with the USAF (1963–1967) where he was trained "on the job" at Larson AFB (Strategic Air Command) in Moses Lake, Washington.
+In 1965, he was transferred to RAF Bentwaters (Tactical Fighter Command) in the UK where he served out his remaining enlistment.

 Education

 In Los Angeles under the GI bill, Meek earned a BFA in Photography from the Art Center College of Design, studying with Todd Walker.
-Awarded a teaching assistantship at Ohio University (the Clarence White School of Photography), he earned a MFA in Photography with Arnold Gassan as his thesis advisor.
+Awarded a teaching assistantship at Ohio University (the Clarence White School of Photography), he earned an MFA in Photography with Arnold Gassan as his thesis advisor.